GrantBevier/Full-Stack-Banking-Project/README.md

 ## Features
 List of features ready and TODOs for future development

-Awesome feature 1
+* Awesome feature 1
-Awesome feature 2
+* Awesome feature 2
-Awesome feature 3
+* Awesome feature 3

-## Contributors
-Here list the people who have contributed to this project. (ignore this section, if its a solo project)

 ## License
 This project uses the following license: <license_name>.